To apply for this jobEither

 Main Purpose of the Job

-The Quadram Institute is a new interdisciplinary research institute at the forefront of a new era in food and health research.
-It brings together clinical and non-clinical scientists in a new state-of-the-art building due for completion in 2018.
-It is based on the Norwich Research Park, one of the largest centres of life sciences in Europe, and home of the John Innes Centre, The Norfolk and Norwich University Hospital, The Earlham Institute and the University of East Anglia.
+The Quadram Institute is an interdisciplinary research institute at the forefront of a new era in food, microbiome and health research.
+It brings together clinical and non-clinical scientists in a new £75m, state-of-the-art building due for occupation later this year.
+Based on the Norwich Research Park, home of the John Innes Centre, The Norfolk and Norwich University Hospital, The Earlham Institute and the University of East Anglia, it is one of the largest centres of life sciences in Europe.

 Main Activities & Responsibilities

-- As agreed with line managers, any other duties commensurate with the nature of the post
+- Other duties commensurate with the nature of the role as identified by the ISP Leader

 Education & Qualifications